ivanursul/ivanursul/articles/java/openSourceCollections.md

 <a href="https://commons.apache.org/proper/commons-collections/">Apache Commons Collections</a> provide the following features:
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/Bag.html">Bag</a> Interface with a number of copies of each object
-* <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/BidiMap.html">BidiMap</a> Interface provides Bi-Directional maps that can be looked up both, from value to key, as like as key to value
+* <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/BidiMap.html">BidiMap</a> Interface provides Bi-Directional Maps that can be looked up both, from value to key, as like as key to value
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/MapIterator.html">MapIterator</a> Interface provides iteration over maps
 * *Transforming Decorators* alter each object when it is added to the collection
 * *Composite Collections* make multiple collections look like one (uniformly)